syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 # Row Height Customization in Flutter DataGrid (SfDataGrid)

-This section explains about options to customize the header row height and the row height of all the grid rows or particular row based on your requirements.
+This section explains options to customize the header row height and the row height of all the grid rows or particular rows based on your requirements.

-## Set the height for specific row
+## Set the height for a specific row

-The row height of particular row can be set by using the [SfDataGrid.onQueryRowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/onQueryRowHeight.html) callback.
+The row height of a particular row can be set by using the [SfDataGrid.onQueryRowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/onQueryRowHeight.html) callback.

 {% tabs %}
 {% highlight dart %}